 In June 1999, Iowa State University received a U.S. Department of Energy Notice of Financial Assistance Award for the Ames Laboratory Chemical Disposal Site: Ground Water Monitoring Project.
 Groundwater Sampling was scheduled to be performed on an annual basis until 2002.
-ISU continued to perform additional sampling at the CDS since 2002.
+ISU continued to perform additional sampling at the CDS through 2007.

 Data (past six years) from Table 5.7-1 indicates there is no threat to Squaw Creek or the public water supply.
-ISU will continue to monitor four wells for an indefinite period of time.
-All other wells have been properly abandoned (See correspondences in APPENDIX A.)
+ISU discontinued sampling and will properly abandon the remaining wells (See correspondences in APPENDIX A).
+According to ISU the wells are scheduled to be abandoned in 2009.

-Table 5.7-1 Chemical Disposal Site Groundwater Analysis
+Chemical Disposal Site Groundwater Analysis